 When your bank advisor offers you mortgage life insurance, they sell the product from their own employer.
 It does not compare the market.
 He doesn’t work for you — he works for the bank.
 It is a structural conflict of interest recognised by the AMF.
 In addition, bank advisors are often not certified professionals in insurance of persons: in Quebec, only representatives licensed by the AMF in insurance of persons are authorized to advise you adequately on these products.

-An independent insurance broker, supervised by the AMF and the CSF, has a legal duty to advise you in your best interest.
+An independent insurance broker, supervised by the AMF and the Chamber of Insurance, has a legal duty to advise you in your best interest.
 It compares offers from dozens of insurers — Desjardins Insurance, iA Financial Group, Beneva, Canada Life, Manulife, Sun Life, and others — to find the best coverage at the best price for your specific situation.
 This comparison service is free of charge for the consumer.
 Get your quote in minutes.

 6. Premiums often 15% to 40% more expensive than the market